June 15, 2022

 - Contact Form 7 is a very popular WordPress plugin that automatically creates a basic contact form for you.

-5. BlogVault is an amazing WordPress backup plugin, I simply can’t live without.
+5. BlogVault is an amazing WordPress backup plugin, that I simply can’t live without.
 It basically lets me sleep at night.
 I broke my website a couple of times, and yes, it was restored by IONOS, but it caused me so much stress, that I decided to invest in a backup plugin and BlogVault came highly recommended by friends.
 It’s super easy to use and lets you add a staging site, but I will not go into details right now on what a staging site is and how to use it.
 I’ll leave it for another time so as not to stress you out with too much information all at once.

 Why am I using a paid backup plugin instead of relying on my web host provider?
 The answer is very simple.
 I like to have a backup of a backup, of everything that’s in a digital form.
 15 years ago my external backup drive failed to work and I lost all my pictures from when I used to live in NYC.
 Lesson learned and now I have two hardcore external drives.